SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 $$
 \mathscr{L}_{\mathrm{LS}}(x)=\left(y_{1}-x\right)^{2}+\left(y_{2}-x\right)^{2}+\ldots+\left(y_{m}-x\right)^{2}
 $$
 We found the best estimates of some unknown, but constant parameters by determining the values that minimize the sum of squared errors based on our measurements.
-We've said that the optimal estimate , $\hat{x}​$ ,is the one that minimizes this 'loss':
+We've said that the optimal estimate , $\hat{x}$ ,is the one that minimizes this 'loss':
 $$
 \hat{x}_{\mathrm{LS}}=\operatorname{argmin}_{x} \mathscr{L}_{\mathrm{LS}}(x)=\operatorname{argmin}_{x}\left(e_{1}^{2}+e_{2}^{2}+\ldots+e_{m}^{2}\right)
 $$